Hi I’m Brock

 In fact, George Washington was famously known for using espaliered trees as ornamentals to frame the growing space of his garden in Mount Vernan.

-What I thought that was particularly unique about the espaliered apple tree that I planted was that each branch was grafted on from a different variety of apple tree.
-This allowed the flowers to cross pollinate with each other creating new sub-varieties which wouldn’t be possible without another nearby apple tree. – Amazing!
+What I thought that was particularly unique about the espaliered apple tree that I planted was that each branch was grafted on from a different variety of apple trees.
+This allowed the flowers to cross-pollinate with each other creating new sub-varieties which wouldn’t be possible without another nearby apple tree. – Amazing!

 I’ve also been known to make a mean hot sauce from my garden peppers which is why you always see at least one or two hot pepper plants in my crop rotations.